 Ansoff’s model dates back to the 1960s, but I still cover it in the books to show how companies should “think out of the box” with their digital strategies by considering new opportunities for market and product development rather than simply market penetration which misses the opportunities of digital marketing for me.

 7. Loyalty ladder

 This model shows the steps a person takes before becoming loyal to a brand as they move through the stages of prospect, customer, client, supporter and advocate.

 Loyalty models are useful as a way of thinking through the opportunities to generate lifetime value.

 As an extension of the traditional PEST model, this analysis framework is used to assess the impact of macro-environmental factors on a product or brand – political, economical, social, technological, legal and economic.

 PESTLE/PEST/DEEPLIST make me groan – to me they’re a text book approach which is far removed from improving results.
+I find students tend to review these in-depth at the expense of creating innovative strategies.
 The results of the poll seem to suggest others agree.

 9. Porter’s Five Forces

 The five forces are Rivalry, Supplier power, Threat of substitutes, Buyer power and Barriers to entry and are used to analyse the industry context in which the organisation operates.

 Yes this one features in my books and I reference a classic 2001 paper by Porter on applying the Five Forces to the Internet.
 But, I personally think it has limited practical value – yes we know customers have more bargaining power online.
 So what?!
 I also think it under-represents the power of intermediaries like comparison sites and publishers in the online world.